 Hands-on Learning Activities

 Hands-on experiences and science experiments are a big part of every child-led early year’s curriculum.
-The initial introduction to botany, zoology, anatomy all happens through direct contact and involvement in the process.
+The initial introduction to botany, zoology, and anatomy all happens through direct contact and involvement in the process.

-We have so much more success when we respect and honour child’s interests.
+We have so much more success when we respect and honor child’s interests.
 Here my son is taking apart my old kindle which was a safe and exciting fine motor activity for this age.

 Here is another science activity – we collected and broke old crayons into small pieces, filled ice molds, and placed those trays in the oven for 10 minutes at 180 C degrees.